ElaraLang/elara-go/specification.md

 The type of a tuple of length `N` is written as `(t1, t2, ..., tN)`.
 For example, the tuple `(3, "Hello")` has type `(Int, String)`

-The type constructor of a tuple of length `N` can be de-sugared to a parenthesised series of commas, where there are `N - 1` commas.
+The type constructor of a tuple of length `N` can be de-sugared to a parenthesized series of commas, where there are `N - 1` commas.
 For example, a tuple of length 2 has the type constructor `(,)`.
 Thus, `(Int, String)` is identical to `(,) Int String`.

 ### 2.6 - The Unit Value